Horatio Walker: Early life

-Walker was born in 1858 to parents Thomas and Jeanne Maurice Walker.
-Thomas Walker emigrated in 1856 from Yorkshire, England, to Listowel, Ontario, with his wife of French and English heritage.
-Thomas purchased land for lumber in Midwestern Ontario and Horatio was raised in relative comfort.
+Walker was born in Listowel, Upper Canada in 1858, to parents Thomas and Jeanne Maurice Walker.
+Thomas Walker emigrated in 1856 from Yorkshire, England, to Listowel, Canada West with his wife of French and English heritage.
+Thomas purchased land for lumber in the western area of the United Province of Canada and Horatio was raised in relative comfort.
 His interest in art may originate from his father who crafted small figures as a hobby, and both his father and the local school teacher encouraged drawing as a pastime.

 In 1870, on Walker's 12th birthday, his father brought him to Quebec City, Quebec, for the first time.
 His father made occasional business trips to the city as part of his timber business.
 During this sojourn, they visited the Île d'Orléans, in search of pine timber.
 Walker made subsequent visits to Quebec City during the following years.
 His formal schooling ended at the Listowel Public School in 1872; he never went on to pursue formal academic training in art.
 At the age of 15, Walker moved to Toronto, Ontario to apprentice with the photographic firm Notman and Fraser.
 It was a fortunate opportunity, as several successful artists also worked there; Walker learned watercolour from Robert Ford Gagen, miniature portrait painting from John Arthur Fraser, and painting from Lucius Richard O'Brien and Henri Perré.